RohankumarReddy/pixels-and-tags/08-journal/DAY25.md

 ## ✅ What I Did

--Finished understanding the basics of SQL and DBMS
+-Finished understanding the basics of SQL and DBMS.

--Understood concepts like creation/deletion of tables, adding values into them, altering, updating and joins
+-Understood concepts like creation/deletion of tables, adding values into them, altering, updating and joins.